munificent/craftinginterpreters/book/classes.md

 ^code function-type-initializer (1 before, 1 after)

-When resolving a method, we look at the name to determine if we're resolving an initializer or some other normal method:
+When visiting a method, we use its name to determine if we're resolving an initializer or not:

 ^code resolver-initializer-type (1 before, 1 after)

-When we later resolve a return statement, we check that field and make it an error to return a value inside an `init()` method:
+When we later traverse into a return statement, we check that field and make it an error to return a value from inside an `init()` method:

 ^code return-in-initializer (1 before, 1 after)

 Phew!
-That was a whole list of task but our reward is that our little interpreter has grown an entire programming paradigm.
+That was a whole list of tasks but our reward is that our little interpreter has grown an entire programming paradigm.
 Classes, methods, fields, `this`, and constructors.
 Our baby language is looking awfully grown-up.